HAPPY STAFF = HAPPY GUESTS

 Why it is important to motivate your staff?

 Employee motivation is a critical aspect of each workplace.
 As far as I’m concerned it should be a regular routine.

-Each of us like to be part of something meaningful.
+Each of us likes to be part of something meaningful.
 Hostels can be a fun, creative work environment.
-Being all the time in the international environment brodens the mind, encourage the ideas and tolerance.
+Being all the time in the international environment broadens the mind, encourage ideas and tolerance.